 Born and raised in Huntington, NY, Jeremy was inspired to act at the early age of 7 after his first glimpse of Robert Zemeckis’ imaginative Back to the Future.
-Theatre camp, voice classes and high school plays were a warm up to studying theatre in college at the University of Delaware.
-During his summers off from college, Jeremy shacked up on his older brother’s couch in Los Angeles working full-time unpaid internships to learn the industry with talent agencies & production companies and earned what he could at 5 am shifts at Starbucks.
-One month after college graduation, Jeremy drove cross country to finally settle down full time in LA and nabbed a few consecutive production jobs at Paramount Studios, but soon after, he set out to follow his original inspiration, acting.
+Theatre camp, voice classes and high school plays were a warm up to studying theatre in college at the University of Delaware (PTTP).
+During his summers off from college, Jeremy shacked up on his older brother’s couch in Los Angeles working full-time unpaid internships with major talent agencies & production companies and earned what he could at 5 am shifts at Starbucks.
+One month after college graduation, Jeremy drove cross country, settled full time in LA and nabbed consecutive production jobs at Paramount Studios, but soon after, he set out to follow his original inspiration, acting.

-From the start he began booking roles in all areas; films, television, theatre and commercials.
-Within the first couple of years, some of his features include the Oscar & Golden Globe winning Letters From Iwo Jima (2006), directed by Clint Eastwood, the Sundance feature film Save Me (2007) with Chad Allen and Judith Light and he co-produced and appeared in another Sundance feature film Good Dick (2008) starring Jason Ritter.
+Within the first couple of years, some of his features include the Oscar & Golden Globe winning Letters From Iwo Jima (2006), directed by Clint Eastwood, the Sundance feature film Save Me (2007) with Judith Light and he co-produced and appeared in another Sundance feature film Good Dick (2008) starring Jason Ritter.
 He also played alongside Amy Adams in the independent film Moonlight Serenade (2009).
-Jeremy continues to guest star on many television in shows such as The Mentalist, How I Met Your Mother, CSI, Bones, CSI:NY, Castle, Desperate Housewives, In Plain Sight, Cold Case, Numb3rs, ER, Veronica Mars, Angel and many more, including a slew of commercials.
+Jeremy continues to guest star on many television in shows such as Devious Maids, The Mentalist, How I Met Your Mother, Beauty and the Beast, CSI, Bones, Castle, CSI:NY, Desperate Housewives, In Plain Sight, Cold Case, Veronica Mars, Angel and many more, including a slew of commercials.